usdaud/algotradinglib.github.io/en/pedia/x/xignite.md

-﻿# Xignite
+# Xignite

 ## Overview
 Xignite is a leading provider of cloud-based financial market data solutions, offering a wide range of data services that cater to developers, fintech companies, financial institutions, and other businesses.
 Xignite’s APIs provide easy and affordable access to real-time and historical market data, enabling clients to build and scale their financial applications efficiently.

 ## Features
-1. **Real-Time Market Data**: Access to real-time quotes, trades, and market summaries for various asset classes, including stocks, ETFs, options, futures, and forex.
+1. **[Real-Time Market Data](../r/real-time_market_data.md)**: Access to real-time quotes, trades, and market summaries for various asset classes, including stocks, ETFs, options, futures, and forex.
-2. **Historical Data**: Comprehensive historical data for backtesting, research, and analysis, including end-of-day and intraday data.
+2. **Historical Data**: Comprehensive historical data for [backtesting](../b/backtesting.md), research, and analysis, including end-of-day and intraday data.
 3. **Reference Data**: Detailed reference data, including security identifiers, corporate actions, and fundamental data.
 4. **Market News**: Real-time financial news and market-moving events.
 5. **Global Coverage**: Data from major global exchanges and markets.